atwellpub/landingpageframeworks.com/README.md

 ## Contributing

 Missing a framework here?
 Just fork the repo and add your framework as a `{name}.php` in the `src/frameworks` folder.

-Be sure to add an image that is somewhere along the lines of 400px x 150px into /src/htdocs/assets/img/banners/
+Also be sure to add an image that is somewhere along the lines of 400px x 150px into /src/htdocs/assets/img/banners/

 ## Framework parameters explained